bosun-monitor/bosun/CONTRIBUTING.md

 Unless otherwise noted, the source files are distributed under the MIT license found in the LICENSE file.

 ### Style Guidelines
 We use the golang [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) document as the basis for our style.
-Take particular note of Error Strings, Mixed Caps, and Indent error flow secionts.
+Take particular note of Error Strings, Mixed Caps, and Indent Error Flow sections.
 Also we don't have blank lines within functions.

 ### bosun submission guidelines